CodeForAsheville/wext/README.md

 ## Frontend Development

-The user facing side of the DEAR Petition Generator is a React single page app (SPA).
+The user facing side of the WExT Petition Generator is a React single page app (SPA).

 ### 🚀 Quick Setup